Kaia15/python-tutorials/concurrency/general.md

 - **Daemon** Thread:
 - **Same core** or **Different Cores**?
-  - We can bind a process to a CPU core, but we cannot bind a thread to a specific CPU core.
+  - We can bind a process to a CPU core, but we **cannot bind a thread to a specific CPU core**.
 Therefore, a thread is executed by which CPU core, depending on O.S scheduling.
   - Ref: https://stackoverflow.com/questions/41401490/how-to-limit-number-of-cores-with-threading

 ##### Threading Library